✔ High-efficiency residential solar panels can convert up to 23% of sunlight into electricity

 What is solar panel efficiency?

 Solar panel efficiency is a measure of how much sunlight a solar panel can convert into usable electricity.
-The majority of residential solar panels typically have an efficiency of 15 to 18%, although premium models can reach over 21%.
+The majority of residential solar panels typically have an efficiency of 15-18%, although premium models can reach over 21%.
 Canadian Solar currently produces the most efficient solar panel on the market, at 23.8%.

 Generally speaking, the two most important factors to consider when choosing solar panels for your home are efficiency and maximum power output (measured in kilowatts).